Updated for 2015!

 No, but you might want to.
 Kids get hungry, as do adults, often in what seems to be the worst time.

-You can rent a locker for the day, and here are the prices.
+You can rent a locker for the day, although they are subject to availability on first-come basis.
+Key deposits are refunded when the key is returned.

 While I am inherently cheap, this is not a bad deal considering the cost of a bottle of water rings in just under $3.
 But if you are walking upwards of 10 miles a day, walking back to get your food may be just more miles piled on your poor feet, and then you still have to hike to where you want to eat.
 But the locker rental option is there for those who need it.